Facebook loves video

 The process at this stage is essentially the same, it’s just the reverse of how you test awareness ads.
 Show different ads to the same audience.
-This ensures that you’re controlling the variable of which awareness ad people saw, and isolating the consideration ads as a separate variable.
+This ensures you’re controlling the variable of which awareness ad people saw and isolating the consideration ads as a separate variable.

-If people aren’t clicking on your consideration ads no matter which audience you use, that usually tells you that there’s some trouble with your consideration ads.
+If people aren’t clicking on your consideration ads no matter which audience you use, that usually tells you something’s amiss with your consideration ads.

-Keep in mind that it could also mean that all of your awareness ads aren’t working well.
-So you’ll need to go back and evaluate the top end of your funnel.
+Keep in mind it could also mean that all of your awareness ads aren’t working well, so you’ll need to go back and evaluate the top end of your funnel.

 Testing conversion ads

-Conversion ads are essentially remarketing, so conversion rates are more important here.
-But the number of people who are clicking through to the sales or sign up page is still what you’ll use for evaluating the ads themselves.
+Conversion ads are essentially remarketing, so conversion rates are more important here, but the number of people who are clicking through to the sales or signup page is still what you’ll use to evaluate the ads themselves.